flowchart TD

 149.1.1 1.1 The Generative Framing

 Let \(p_{\text{normal}}(x)\) denote the density of the normal generating process over a feature space \(\mathcal{X}\).
 A point \(x\) is anomalous to the degree that it has low density under this process, or equivalently to the degree that it is better explained by some alternative process \(p_{\text{anom}}(x)\).
-Many detectors implicitly or explicitly estimate \(p_{\text{normal}}\) and then flag points whose estimated density falls below a threshold \(\tau\):
+Many detectors implicitly or explicitly estimate \(p_{\text{normal}}\) with \(\hat p_{\text{normal}}\) and then assign an anomaly score equal to the negative log density, flagging points that exceed a threshold:

 149.1.2 1.2 Anomaly, Outlier, Novelty